NCBC/ncbc.github.com/community.md

 ## Mailing List

-The [NC Badminton mailing list](http://sports.groups.yahoo.com/group/badminton_RTP_NC/) is the primary means of online communication for players.
-Looking for a doubles partner for an upcoming tournament, or someone to practice with?
+The new [NC Badminton mailing list](http://groups.google.com/group/ncbadminton/) is the primary means of online communication for players.
+Looking for a doubles partner for an upcoming tournament, want someone to practice with, or just want to chat about badminton in North Carolina?
 Hop on the list and get in touch!
+Sign up via the [group website](http://groups.google.com/group/ncbadminton/) to interact using your Google account, or use the form below to sign up with your e-mail address (no Google account required):

+<form action="http://groups.google.com/group/ncbadminton/boxsubscribe" target="_blank"> <input type=text name=email> <input type=submit name="sub" value="Join"></form>

 The mailing list is usually the first place to hear about late-breaking community news (gym closings, tournament results for club members playing at national tournaments, etc).
 Official NCBC announcements that are posted on this site are also sent to this list.